userapp-io/userapp-angular/README.md

 UserApp AngularJS
 =================

-Module with AngularJS services and directives that integrates [UserApp](https://www.userapp.io/) seamlessly into your app.
+Module with AngularJS services and directives that integrates [UserApp](https://www.userapp.io/) seamlessly with your app.

 *UserApp is a cloud-based user management API for web apps with the purpose to relieve developers from having to program logic for user authentication, sign-up, invoicing, feature/property/permission management, and more.*